Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory

-We treat GFQT as a version of the matrix formulation when complex numbers are replaced by elements of a Galois field.
-We will see below that in that case the columns and matrices are automatically truncated in a certain way, and therefore the theory becomes finite-dimensional (and even finite since any Galois field is finite).
+We treat FQT as a version of the matrix formulation when complex numbers are replaced by elements of a finite ring or finite field.
+We will see below that in that case the columns and matrices are automatically truncated in a certain way, and the theory becomes not only finite-dimensional but even finite.

 In conventional quantum theory the state of a system is described by a vector $\tilde x$ from a separable Hilbert space $H$.
-We will use a "tilde" to denote elements of Hilbert spaces and complex numbers while elements of linear spaces over a Galois field and elements of the field will be denoted without a "tilde".
+We will now use a "tilde" to denote elements of Hilbert spaces and complex numbers while elements of linear spaces over a finite ring or field and elements of the corresponding ring or field will be denoted without a "tilde".
 Let $(\tilde e_1,\tilde e_2,...)$ be a basis in $H$.
 This means that $\tilde x$ can be represented as